andreynovikov/andreynovikov.info/pelican/content/gis/maptiler-howto.md

 ![]({attach}maptiler-howto/12.png){: class="centered" }

-To be able to open the map in MapTrek select MBTiles as destination format:
+To be able to open the map in Trekarta select MBTiles as destination format:

 ![]({attach}maptiler-howto/13.png){: class="centered" }

 Press _Render_ and select destination file.
 The map will be generated to file.
-Next steps are as usual: transfer file to device and import it to MapTrek.
+Next steps are as usual: transfer file to device and import it to Trekarta.
 The procedure is described in detail in [previous article]({filename}sasplanet-howto.md).
 After that you will be able to appreciate the result:

 ![]({attach}maptiler-howto/14.png){: class="centered" }